bbauska/Anti-Project2025/anti.md

 Official Performing the Duties of the Commissioner of CBP while that person is going through the confirmation process to direct ICE or become the Secretary).
-This approach would both guarantee implementation of the Day One agenda and equip the department for potential emergency situations while still honoring the confirmation requirement.”
+This approach would both guarantee implementation of the Day One agenda and equip the department for potential emergency situations while still honoring the confirmation requirement.”</li>

 Project 2025 (page 136).
 ○
 Recommends restructuring and redistributing career personnel in the department: